Online Safety

 • Bark Home device (an alternative to leaving a computer running)

-In our test, Bark failed to reliably detect and scan the child iPhone.
-The result was predictable:
+In our test, Bark failed to reliably detect and scan our child's iPhone.
+Most attempts ended the same way:

 • No data